Display apps, data, and web maps

 Display categories of data

 • Tag query—Enter a tag query.
-All datasets with tag on their respective ArcGIS Online item will be returned in search results.
+All datasets with this tag on their respective ArcGIS Online item will be returned in search results.

 • Category query—Identify Categories that your organization has established.
 For more information on creating categories, see Categorize content.